 If you would like to get involved contact email@example.com.

 A Welcome Pack to Stairways is available here which explains a little more about it.
 Membership is open to anyone up to the age of 25yrs who is interested in improving mental health and emotional wellbeing care for children and young people in Yorkshire & the Humber.
-The group will work with us on various topics, such as eating disorders and helping schools be better able to care for its pupils by sharing experiences, ideas and helping us ensure we meet the actually needs of children and young people.
+The group will work with us on various topics, and members can get involved as much or as little as they wish.
 We have a Facebook Discussion Group to enable conversations between Stairways members and the Clinical Network but if members don't have access to Facebook its not a problem - we will support members individually to be active participants.

-There are also lots of information and advice for children and young people on mental health and this is available via the NHS Choices Youth Mental Health Hub and the NHS Apps Library along with the Big White Wall, which is an anonymous online community designed to help people who are struggling to cope.
-Additionally Young Minds, Student Minds and Epic Friends have lots of great advice and resources that you can access.
+There is also lots of information and advice for children and young people on mental health available via the NHS Choices Youth Mental Health Hub and the NHS Apps Library along with the Big White Wall, which is an anonymous online community designed to help people who are struggling to cope.
+Additionally Young Minds, Student Minds and Epic Friends have lots of great advice and resources that you can access, along with the Recovery College course My CHIME.

 Youth Mental Health First Aid Kit is also available to download which has been created by CHILYPEP.